GrahamDumpleton/mod_wsgi/docs/user-guides/external-telemetry-service.rst

     STARTED-to-STOPPED lifetime, with a tick mark at STOPPING for drain start) and an event log of lifecycle events that links back into the timeline.

+``GC``
+    Per-process Python garbage-collection behaviour, plotted per
+    interpreter when more than one sub-interpreter is hosted in the daemon or embedded child.
+Four panels: generation pressure (gen0 / gen1 progress towards their collection thresholds, plus the gen2 sawtooth between full sweeps), collections per second per generation, an event timeline showing every cyclic-GC pause as a dot coloured by generation, and an HDR histogram of pause durations over the selected window.
+Tab-local Process and Interpreter selectors narrow the view to a single process or sub-interpreter, a Window selector (``1m`` / ``2m`` / ``5m``) scopes the time axis, and a Pause control freezes the live display while samples continue to arrive in the background.
+A status row above the charts shows the configuration values from the most recent snapshot: whether the cyclic collector is enabled, the per-generation thresholds, the current and cumulative collection counts, and the frozen-object count.

 ``Slow requests``
     Live slow-request table with sorting, state filter (active /